nmaguiar/openaf-docs/docs/reference/ow_obj.md

 ````
 ### ow.obj.fromObj2DBTableCreate

-__ow.obj.fromObj2DBTableCreate(aTableName, aMap, aOverrideMap, enforceCase) : String__
+__ow.obj.fromObj2DBTableCreate(aTableName, aMapOrArray, aOverrideMap, enforceCase) : String__

 ````
-Returns a DB table create, for aTableName, from the provided aMap key entries.
+Returns a DB table create, for aTableName, from the provided aMapOrArray (only a few entries) key entries.
 To override the default field type guessing a aOverrideMap can  be provided with field entries and the corresponding type as value.
 Optionally if enforceCase = true table name and fields names will be enforced case by using double quotes.
 ````
 ### ow.obj.fromOrderedObj2Array